Race-2-Ride Training Passport

 A National Framework for Racehorse Transitioning

-The Race-2-Ride curriculum is an evidence-based retraining program developed specifically for the off-the-track horses (OTT).
+The Race-2-Ride curriculum is an evidence-based retraining program developed specifically for off-the-track (OTT) horses.
 Unlike traditional methods, this program acknowledges the OTT's unique history and utilises learning theory to create a "Blank Canvas" for a successful second career.

-To ensure safety and welfare across all training environments, the program is governed by five core pillars:
+To ensure safety and welfare across all training environments, the program is governed by five core components:

 -